 His lawyers argue Assange could ultimately end up at Guantanamo Bay or be executed if he is extradited to Sweden, according to papers they released Monday.

-Assange's lawyers say Ny ordered his arrest without formally summoning him for an interview or requesting an interrogation.
-They also argue that Sweden could send him to the United States to face espionage charges related to his site's disclosure of thousands of secret U.S. military and diplomatic documents.
+While the sexual misconduct allegations are apparently unrelated to Assange's role as head of the WikiLeaks site, his lawyers say Sweden could send him to the United States to face espionage charges related to the site's disclosure of thousands of secret U.S. military and diplomatic documents.

-Testifying for the defense on Monday, retired Swedish Court of Appeals judge Brita Sundberg-Weitman harshly criticized Ny, who issued an arrest warrant for Assange in the case.
-Sundberg-Weitman said Ny has a "rather biased view against men" and has "lost balance" on sexual offenses after years of working with battered women.
+The retired judge was harshly critical of Marianne Ny, the Swedish prosecutor who issued an arrest warrant for Assange in the case.
+Sundberg-Weitman said Ny has a "rather biased view against men," being preoccupied over the years with battered women and having "lost balance" on sexual offenses.

 Assange's lawyers argue Britain cannot extradite Assange without violation of his human rights, because doing so puts him at risk of execution, according to an outline of their defense published on their website.